Halloween is such a fun time for kids. My children love giving their friends goodies just as much as they enjoy receiving them.

-Make a Monster comes a single page that contains labels for the gift.
+Make a Monster is a single page that contains labels for the gift.
 The front of the label says “Make a Monster” with a cute, little monster.

 While the back has a little poem and is editable so that you can personalize it for your students or your child’s friends in his or her class.